Vaskivskyi/ha-asusrouter/README.md

 - **remove** to delete the parental-control rule.

-The action now validates its targets, routes each target through its owning router entry, and raises a visible Home Assistant error when the router does not accept the write or its state cannot be refreshed.
+The action now validates its targets, routes each target through its owning router entry, and confirms the requested state after refreshing the router.
+Already-achieved states are accepted, and removed rules no longer leave stale switch entities in Home Assistant.
 Direct API callers may also provide **devices** containing **mac** and optional **name**; when more than one router entry is loaded, they must also provide **config_entry_id**.